 How much will I be reimbursed?

 You are not obliged to fulfill any activities and are free to withdraw at any time.
 You will not be charged or invoiced if you decide to withdraw at any time.
-If you have incurred any costs and then subsequently decide to withdraw, the Clinical Research Network will reimburse you for these.
+If you have incurred any costs and then subsequently decide to withdraw, we will reimburse you for these.

 What happens afterward?